October 8, 2023

 Age PSA level

-However, any value significantly higher than the average for one's age group might warrant further medical evaluation.
+However, any value significantly higher than the average for their age group might warrant further medical evaluation.

 PSA Levels and Risk of Prostate Cancer

-PSA readings can offer insights into one's risk of prostate cancer:
+PSA readings can offer insights into your risk of prostate cancer:

 While elevated PSA levels can indicate an increased risk of prostate cancer, they don't confirm its presence.
 Other conditions, like an enlarged prostate or prostate infection, can also elevate PSA levels.